 After hosting different activities every month at our parish for several years, the leadership in the Archdiocese asked me to consult with them about how to bring our model of a vocation ministry to every parish in Houston.
 So, in December of 2013, I said maybe I could write a pamphlet, a short road map for how to have a successful parish vocation committee or ministry.
 17 months later, it was a professionally edited book with its imprimatur.
 The Holy Spirit has been working overtime!

 Hundredfold: A Guide to Parish Vocation Ministry was published in June 2015 with its companion website VocationMinistry.com.
 Then Vocation Directors started asking me to speak to their priests and parishioners, so Vocation Ministry, the nonprofit, was born.
 At our signature Hundredfold workshops in English and Spanish, I have been asked many times, “Do you have any resources specific for schools?”
 In 2021, I was able to say “YES”!
 The Harvest: A Guide to Vocation Ministry in Education was published and ready to inspire those who want to foster vocations within the students in front of them.

-My plan was never to write books, launch a website, or speak to Catholics around the country about Vocation Ministry, but God’s plans are always better than our own.
+My plan was never to write books, launch a website, reach millions on social media, or speak to Catholics around the country about Vocation Ministry, but God’s plans are always better than our own.
 Vocation Ministry continues to create an abundance of effective, hands-on, easy-to-implement resources to foster the promotion of vocations in parishes and in families.
 From our website to our bilingual Hundredfold Resource Book, we have created a way for any parish, school, or classroom easily to begin vocation promotion, grow the ministry over time, and infuse the beauty and joy of vocations into the life of the parish or school.